 There are situations in which a seller might prefer to hire a discount broker and not engage the services of a full-service agent, who may very well charge a slightly higher fee.
 If a seller does not need to hire an F. Lee Bailey-type, you can certainly go with a less expensive and most likely less experienced agent.
 Just don't be penny-wise and pound foolish.
-I find in my own real estate business, the discrepancy between similar competitors comes down to about a one percent difference that people argue about.
+The discrepancy between similar competitors comes down to about a one percent difference that people argue about.

 Differences Between Standard Real Estate Commissions

 Think about it.
 Experience can be the difference between selling your home for $1.3 million or a cash sale of $1.5 million.
 Sellers may trade a $13,000 difference in commission in exchange for $200,000 in price.

 It is not to say that a standard real estate commission should not be discussed in the initial conversation, but it's not typically the sole factor for qualifying an agent.
 Agents who charge the top commissions could very well set the standard for that type of performance, just like agents who routinely charge much less.
 In other words, consumers tend to get what they pay for when it comes to a real estate agent.

 Vet your agent wisely, especially for complicated situations.
 For example, you might prefer an agent who thinks like a lawyer over an agent who behaves like a used car salesman.
 There are all kinds of people who hold a real estate license.
 Not all real estate agents are the same.
 You've probably heard that the top 10% tend to sell 90% of the homes.